Quora User, 17, Claims To Have Caught Dad Snooping In On Sex Story Call While Pleasuring Himself

 “I don’t have a 100% way to know for sure,” she additionally remarked, “but sometimes when you have a strong gut feeling about something, you go with it.”

 Even worse, as it soon turned out, the 17-year-old wasn’t the only victim of her father’s strange actions.
-While visiting home sometime after she moved out to attend college, the daughter said that she caught a glimpse of the flashing light of a camera lodged inside of a bathroom vent.
+While visiting home sometime after she moved out to attend college, the daughter said that she quickly caught a glimpse of the flashing light inside of a bathroom vent.
+When she went to explore, she discovered that the light was attached to a camera lens.

 “I saw a red light in the air vent and decided to open it,” she states in her Quora answer.
 “There was a small camera connected to a 9-volt battery and a chip.
 I was unsure what it was, but [I] figured it was a video camera.
 It was the size of my thumb.
 I told my mom about it and she freaked out.”